Orange066/EndmemberNet/README.md

 # EndmemberNet
-Official Implementation for "Fluorophore-Enabled Artificial Intelligence Hyperspectral Imaging In Living Mammals".
+Official Implementation for "Excitation-encoded Single-emission Shortwave Infrared Lanthanide Fluorophore Palette for Live Mammalian Multispectral Imaging".
 ## Offline Demo

 We provide an offline demo for EndmemberNet at http://fdudml.cn:6789.
 You can also employ the following steps to run the demo locally.